Natsuawa-Keiko/csgo-configs/README.md

 Yes, but not recommended.

 CSGO client loads and saves your configuration by reading and writing `config.cfg`.
 After batch I/O operation, your `config.cfg` will be no longer read-friendly and hard to manage.

+A better implementation is that writting down you settings in a file named `autoexec.cfg`.
+This file is expected to execute automatically, if not, add `+autoexec` to your CSGO launch option.

 ## Reference